 - An AS/400 is to Unix what an Apple Mac is to Windows.
 By this I mean that it ships with everything pre-integrated, for example the DB/2 database is integrated into the OS.
 The OS then uses DB/2 to store configuration information.
 Likewise as mentioned above Apache and WebSphere are pre-integrated.

-- What is AS400 Technology?
-The AS/400 was the first Object based system.
+- The AS/400 was the first Object based system.
 Everything on the system is an object.
 For example if you have a printer called PRT01 then you can use the DSPOBJ PRT01 command to display basic information about the printer, likewise if you have a user called FRANK then the DSPOBJ FRANK command will display basic information about FRANK.

 - Because everything is an Object, security is inherited and enforced by the Operating System at Object level.